Much more powerful than the simple cash register that preceded it, a Point of Sale (POS) system does more than accept payment. These systems can also:

 - A Square card that gives you instant access to your money

 Clover is a popular choice for many service-based businesses, which tend not to have e-commerce components.
-While it’s possible to order online via Clover, this system doesn’t create an online shop in the same way that Square or Shopify systems do.
+While it’s possible to order online via Clover, this system doesn’t create an online shop in the same way that Shopify and Square systems do.

 - Clover Station is a countertop POS system that has a touch screen, cash drawer, receipt printer, and card reader.